wI2L/jettison/README.md

 ### Basic

 As stated above, the library behave similarly to the `encoding/json` package.
-You can simply replace the `json.Marshal` function wihh `jettison.Marshal`, and expect the same output with better performances.
+You can simply replace the `json.Marshal` function with `jettison.Marshal`, and expect the same output with better performances.

 ```go
 type X struct {